rt75272/Terminal/README.md

 Enter passphrase:
 File encrypted_file.txt was encrypted.
 ```
 *Now you can encrypt all of your files so no one view them without the key/passphrase*
 &nbsp;
-&nbsp;
 ### **Look pro**
 *Hollywood Screenshot*
 ![Hollywood](hollywood.gif)
-&nbsp;
 &nbsp;
 ### **Internet speed test CLI**
 *After cloning this bash repo...*